Kamala Harris says Trump’s comment on women ‘is offensive to everybody’ - WTOP News

 In early voting so far, 1.2 million more women than men have voted across the seven battleground states, according to data from analytics firm TargetSmart.

 That doesn’t necessarily translate into Democratic gains.
-But in the 2020 presidential election, there was a 9 percentage point difference between men and women in support for Joe Biden and Kamala Harris, according to AP VoteCast, a survey of more than 110,000 voters.
+But in the 2020 presidential election, 55% of women supported the Democratic ticket of Joe Biden and Harris, according to AP VoteCast, a survey of more than 110,000 voters.

-The Democratic ticket was supported by 55% of women and 46% of men.
-That was essentially unchanged from the 2018 midterms, when VoteCast found a 10-point gender gap, with 58% of women and 48% of men backing Democrats in congressional races.

-Harris has rallies scheduled Thursday in Phoenix, Reno, Nevada, and Las Vegas.
-Meanwhile, Trump is traveling to New Mexico and Virginia in the campaign’s final days, taking a risky detour from the seven battleground states to spend time in places where Republican presidential candidates have not won in decades.

-Associated Press writers Susan Montoya Bryan in Albuquerque and Gabriel Sandoval in Phoenix contributed to this report.
+Associated Press reporters Adriana Gomez Licon in Henderson, Nevada, Susan Montoya Bryan in Albuquerque, New Mexico, Gabriel Sandoval and J.J.
+Cooper in Phoenix and Thomas Beaumont in Des Moines, Iowa, contributed to this report.

 Copyright © 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, written or redistributed.